-The following table reflects information regarding equity compensation awards outstanding and available for future grants as of December 31, 2015 and March 24, 2016, segregated between equity compensation plans approved by our stockholders and equity compensation plans not approved by our stockholders^(a):
+The following table reflects information regarding equity compensation awards outstanding and available for future grants as of December 31, 2015 and March 24, 2016, segregated between equity compensation plans approved by our stockholders and equity compensation plans not approved by our stockholders(a):

-Plan Category Date Number of securities to be issued upon exercise of outstanding options/SARs a Weighted verage exercise/ grant price of outstanding options/SARs Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders 12/31/15 2,861,615 \$ 33.65 5,962,025 3/24/16 3,370,131 \$ 27.08 5,215,345 Equity compensation plans not approved by security holders ^(b) 12/31/15 N/A N/A N/A 3/24/16 N/A N/A N/A
+Plan Category Date Number of securities to be issued upon exercise of outstanding options/SARs Weighted average exercise/ grant price of outstanding options/SARs 12/31/15 2,861,615 · · 5,962,025 Equity compensation plans approved by security holders 12/31/13 2,001,013 Φ 33.03 5,962,025 3/24/16 3,370,131 \$ 27.08 5,215,345 Equity compensation plans not approved by security holders(b) 12/31/15 N/A N/A N/A 3/24/16 N/A N/A N/A

-(a) Our common stock is issued to officers and key employees in certain instances in lieu of cash for bonuses, long-term incentive awards and company matches under our deferred compensation arrangements if elected by the employee.
+Our common stock is issued to officers and key employees in certain instances in lieu of cash for bonuses, long-term incentive awards and company matches under our deferred compensation arrangements if elected by the employee.
 Any such awards are approved by our Compensation Committee, which is composed of four independent directors.
 Issuances to Named Executive Officers are disclosed in the section of this Proxy Statement in the narrative discussion following the Summary Compensation Table included in this Proxy Statement.

-(b) There are no equity compensation plans, as defined by the NYSE, which have not been approved by our security holders.
+There are no equity compensation plans, as defined by the NYSE, which have not been approved by our security holders.